chark/scriptable-events/Assets/Documentation~/README.md

 - `MutableString` - encapsulates a `string` value.
 - `MutableVector2` - encapsulates a `Vector2` value.
 - `MutableVector3` - encapsulates a `Vector3` value.

+If a mutable object value should be saved between scene loads, check the `Persisting` flag on the `MutableObject` asset.

 ### Custom game events
 In some situations, built-in game events might not suffice.
 For example if a custom type needs to be passed as an argument to the event.
 In this case, custom game event can be created which would carry all the necessary data.